 The film ends up being a collection of stale tropes without much emotion or new insights into the riots other than that they happened.
 Critics have agreed that it’s badly written and directed with almost no compelling emotional through line.
 So LGBTQ audiences won’t see the film because it doesn’t represent them or their history, and straight audiences won’t see it either because it’s crappy.

 Meanwhile, Danny’s character is so bland compared to all his peers that it’s hard to imagine the audience feeling like him either.
-He makes Wonder Bread looks like pumpernickel.

 The only good thing about the film…